sharubhat/serverside-developer-notes/part5/topic5/datastream-api-basics.md

 ## Keyed Streams

-* keyBy() partitions Datastreams on keys. keys are extracted from each element
+* keyBy() partitions Datastreams on keys. keys are extracted from each element.
+* Key types must be comparable.
+* Composite types can be used as keys, but all fields must be key types.